The Twelve Worst Ways – and the One Best Way – to Stop Smoking

 Some smokers may be fortunate enough to wake up one day and say to themselves, ‘That’s it.
 I’m through with cigarettes.’
 And they never smoke again.
 And they never want to smoke again.

 But if you’re reading this blog you’re probably one of the many smokers who genuinely find it hard to stop.
 Fear not.
-If you can be helped through The Symonds Method to demonstrate to yourself why you have continued to smoke in spite of knowing the risks, and why quitting seems so hard, then it will be easy!
+You can be helped through the Symonds Method to demonstrate to yourself why you have continued to smoke in spite of knowing the risks, and why it seems so hard to quit.

 Text © Gabriel Symonds